xiokka/rustic_bitmap/README.md

 rustic_bitmap = { path = "modify/this/path/to/library" }
 ```

-In your Rust source file, import the crate to start using it.
+In your Rust source file, import the crate.
 ```rust
 use rustic_bitmap::*;
 ```